 If I am a current student about to graduate this year can I still apply for this grant?

-You may apply for this grant if you are a student graduating in December 2021, granted that you are not enrolled in an academic institution in January 2022.
+You may apply for this grant if you are a student who graduated in December 2022, granted that you are not enrolled in an academic institution through May 2023.
 The project may not be part of any project, thesis, or school project post graduation.

 If I haven't made a short film before can I still apply?
 Does work from college count as a completed short film?